 I qualified as a Counsellor in 2013 having gained a Foundation Degree in Humanistic Counselling based on Transactional Analysis (TA).
-A year later I passed a Post Qualifying Diploma in Counselling Children and Young People.
-In 2015 I set up Vyne Counselling which I ran alongside my job as a School Counsellor in a local Secondary School.
-As my reputation grew and my client numbers increased I made the decision to go self-employed and focus on my business which I have been doing since 2018.
-I am a Registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics.
-I also hold a current Enhanced DBS certificate, (Disclosure and Barring Service) which means I undergo annual checks to ensure I do not have a criminal record and that I am safe to work with young people.
+A year later I earned a Post Qualifying Diploma in Counselling Children and Young People.
+I established Vyne Counselling in 2015 while also working as a Counsellor in a local Secondary School.
+As my reputation grew and my client base increased, I decided to focus solely on my business, going self-employed in 2018.